tlswg/tls13-spec/draft-ietf-tls-tls13.md

 options are entirely orthogonal: the server independently selects a cipher suite, an (EC)DHE group and key share for key establishment, and a signature algorithm/certificate pair to authenticate itself to the client.
-If there is overlap in the "supported_groups" extension but the client did not offer a compatible "key_share" extension, then the server will respond with a HelloRetryRequest ({{hello-retry-request}}) message.
+If there is no overlap between the received "supported_groups" and the groups supported by the server then the server MUST abort the handshake.

-If there is no overlap in "supported_groups" then the server MUST abort the handshake.
+If the server selects a PSK, then it MUST also select a key establishment mode from the set indicated by client's "psk_key_exchange_modes" extension (at present, PSK alone or with (EC)DHE).
+Note that if the PSK can be used without (EC)DHE then non-overlap in the "supported_groups" parameters need not be fatal, as it is in the non-PSK case discussed in the previous paragraph.

-If the server selects a PSK, then it MUST also select a key establishment mode from the set indicated by client's "psk_key_exchange_modes extension (PSK alone or with (EC)DHE).
-Note that if the PSK can be used without (EC)DHE then non-overlap in the "supported_groups" parameters need not be fatal.
+If the server selects an (EC)DHE group and the client did not offer a compatible "key_share" extension in the initial ClientHello, the server MUST respond with a HelloRetryRequest ({{hello-retry-request}}) message.

-The server indicates its selected parameters in the ServerHello as
+If the server successfully selects parameters and does not require a HelloRetryRequest, it indicates the selected parameters in the ServerHello as
 follows:

-- If PSK is being used then the server will send a "pre_shared_key" extension indicating the selected key.
+- If PSK is being used, then the server will send a "pre_shared_key" extension indicating the selected key.
 - If PSK is not being used, then (EC)DHE and certificate-based authentication are always used.
 - When (EC)DHE is in use, the server will also provide a "key_share" extension.
-- When authenticating via a certificate (i.e., when a PSK is not in use), the server will send the Certificate ({{certificate}}) and CertificateVerify ({{certificate-verify}}) messages.
+- When authenticating via a certificate, the server will send the Certificate ({{certificate}}) and CertificateVerify ({{certificate-verify}}) messages.
+In TLS 1.3 as defined by this document, either a PSK or a certificate is always used, but not both.
+Future documents may define how to use them together.

 If the server is unable to negotiate a supported set of parameters (i.e., there is no overlap between the client and server parameters),